tmedwards/sugarcube-2/docs/core/macros.md

 ### `<<goto passageName>>`<br>`<<goto linkMarkup>>` {#macros-macro-goto}

 Immediately forwards the player to the passage with the given name.
-May be called either with the passage name or with a link markup.
+May be called either with a passage name or with a link markup.

 <p role="note"><b>Note:</b>
 In most cases, you will not need to use <code>&lt;&lt;goto&gt;&gt;</code> as there are often better and easier ways to forward the player.
 For example, a common use of <a href="#macros-macro-link"><code>&lt;&lt;link&gt;&gt;</code></a> is to perform various actions before forwarding the player to another passage.
 In that case, unless you need to dynamically determine the destination passage within the <code>&lt;&lt;link&gt;&gt;</code> body, <code>&lt;&lt;goto&gt;&gt;</code> is unnecessary as <code>&lt;&lt;link&gt;&gt;</code> already includes the ability to forward the player.